intelligentplant/AppStoreConnect.Adapters/README.md

 App Store Connect applies its own authorization before dispatching queries to an adapter, so a given Industrial App Store user will only be able to access data if they have been granted the appropriate permissions in App Store Connect.

-To implementat authorization in an ASP.NET Core host application, you can extend the [FeatureAuthorizationHandler](/src/DataCore.Adapter.AspNetCore.Common/Authorization/FeatureAuthorizationHandler.cs) class and register it when configuring adapter services in your startup file.
+To implement authorization in an ASP.NET Core host application, you can extend the [FeatureAuthorizationHandler](/src/DataCore.Adapter.AspNetCore.Common/Authorization/FeatureAuthorizationHandler.cs) class and register it when configuring adapter services in your startup file.
 Your class then be automatically detected and used by the default `IAdapterAuthorizationService` implementation:

 ```csharp
 services